 Npmjs.org is an online code repository of thousand modules (npm) and it allows us to install node modules using basic commands.
 Some modules are independent and some are interrelated to run effectively, due to dependencies between them.

 Node.js hosts several modules and instead of building functionality from scratch, it is easier for us to look for a module and reuse and extend its functionality.
 Developer projects generally have time and budget constraints.
 For the developer community, npmjs.org acts as a lifesaver as far as the Node.js based development is concerned.
+To advance your career in web development, enroll in Web Development training.

 4. Download Node.js and installation